1.5 Value of radical creativity

 Creativity scholars theorise that radical creativity is distinct from other forms of creativity because it generates new ideas that are revolutionary to a field, often through a willingness to take risks, and results in a paradigm shift or changes how people live.
 In the Creativity and radical creativity sub-chapter, one definition of radical creativity was its ability to bring about major change.
 In this sub-chapter, we look at the value of radical creativity in terms of economics and business.
 In the world of business, radical creativity can manifest as disruptive innovation that significantly changes technology, art, health, science, education — or even the economy itself.

-Some scholars think that radical creativity is the most important element of the 21st century economy, reflected in the entrepreneurial activities of new firms and small firms (Audretsch et al. 2006).
+Some scholars think that radical creativity is the most important element of the 21st century economy, reflected in the entrepreneurial activities of new firms and small firms2.
 The emergence of the entrepreneurial economy can be traced back to Joseph Schumpeter, an economist and political scientist of the early 20th century known for his theories on business cycles and creative destruction.
-In his 1942 book, Capitalism, Socialism and Democracy, he wrote:
+In his 1942 book, Capitalism, Socialism and Democracy7, he wrote:

 ‘The function of entrepreneurs is to reform or revolutionize the pattern of production by exploiting an invention, or more generally, an untried technological possibility for producing a new commodity or producing an old one in a new way, by opening up a new source of supply of materials or a new outlet for products, by reorganizing an industry and so on.’